edissyum/opencaptureformem/README.md

 ![Logo Open-Capture](https://edissyum.com/wp-content/uploads/2019/08/OpenCaptureForMaarch.png)

+Version 3.0

 # Open-Capture for Maarch  19.04
 Open-Capture is a **free and Open Source** software under **GNU General Public License v3.0**.

 The functionnalities of OC for Maarch are :